nonstriater/Olla4iOS/README.md

 ## 安装

-Olla4iOS can be installed using CocaoPods
+Olla4iOS can be installed using CocoaPods
 > pod Olla4iOS